Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Introduction

 \section{Introduction}

-High-quality image editing always requires professional skills.
-Reducing the complexity and increasing the accuracy of image editing has long been a focus in computer vision and computer graphics~\cite{mengsdedit,pan2023drag,popat1993novel,barnes2009patchmatch}.
-With the success of Generative Diffusion Model (DM) \cite{rombach2022high} in image generation, researchers have explored using DM for image editing~\cite{hertzprompt,mokady2023null,brooks2023instructpix2pix}.
-However, DM often struggles with precise material property editing.
-Alchemist~\cite{sharma2024alchemist} attempts to address this by training DM on a large synthetic dataset, but their method lacks interpretability, a physical foundation, and struggles with accurate light refraction for transparent objects.
+High-quality image editing requires professional skills.
+Reducing the complexity and increasing the accuracy of image editing has long been a focus in computer vision and computer graphics~\citep{popat1993novel,barnes2009patchmatch,mengsdedit,pan2023drag}.
+With the success of the generative Diffusion Model (DM) \citep{rombach2022high} in image generation, researchers have explored use of DM for image editing~\citep{hertzprompt,mokady2023null,brooks2023instructpix2pix}.
+However, a DM often struggles with precise material property editing.
+Alchemist~\citep{sharma2024alchemist} attempts to address this by training DM on a large synthetic dataset.
+However, while Alchemist operates on physically based material maps, its inference relies on a probabilistic diffusion process that does not explicitly enforce physical laws during generation, such as ray optics or strict shadow consistency.
+Consequently, it often struggles with complex light transport effects, such as generating accurate refractive distortions for transparent objects (as demonstrated in Fig.~\ref{fig:refraction_failure}).

 Inverse rendering offers a promising solution to these challenges.
-Single-view inverse rendering~\cite{li2021openrooms,li2022physically,zhu2022irisformer,sengupta2019neural} decomposes images into albedo, roughness, and metallic properties via neural networks (MaterialNet), enhancing interpretability.
+Single-view inverse rendering~\citep{sengupta2019neural,li2021openrooms,li2022physically,zhu2022irisformer} decomposes images into albedo, roughness, and metallic properties via neural networks (MaterialNet), enhancing interpretability.
 However, relying on a neural renderer as a substitute for a physically based renderer still shares limitations with DM, such as difficulties in accurately handling of shadows and refraction.
-Multi-view inverse rendering~\cite{wu2023factorized,azinovic2019inverse,yao2022neilf,yu2023milo,li2023multi,bao2024photometric} leverages multi-view constraints and the rendering equation to adhere better to physical principles and achieve superior results.
+Multi-view inverse rendering~\citep{azinovic2019inverse,yao2022neilf,wu2023factorized,yu2023milo,li2023multi,bao2024photometric} leverages multi-view constraints and the rendering equation to adhere better to physical principles and achieve superior results.
 The multi-view input requirement, however, restricts its applicability.
 Applying differentiable rendering to a single image leads to an ill-posed problem with infinitely many possible solutions.

 To address these issues, we adopt a more interpretable inverse rendering approach that combines the strengths of learning and physically based rendering.
 Additionally, we introduce material transparency editing, a capability not previously explored in single-image inverse rendering.